IBM/aihwkit/docs/source/using_simulator.rst

 ====================================================================  ========
 Resistive device class                                                Description
 ====================================================================  ========
-:class:`~aihwkit.simulator.configs.devices.TransferUnitCellDevice`    abstract device model that takes 2 or more devices per crosspoint and implements a 'transfer' based learning rule such as Tiki-Taka (see `Gokmen & Haensch 2020`_).
+:class:`~aihwkit.simulator.configs.devices.TransferCompoundDevice`    abstract device model that takes 2 or more devices per crosspoint and implements a 'transfer' based learning rule such as Tiki-Taka (see `Gokmen & Haensch 2020`_).
 ====================================================================  ========

 RPU Configurations